 With its excellent resistance to weather and heat and good flexibility in low temperatures, custom EPDM rubber parts are used in Aircraft as window seals and tubing and within military and defense as seals, gaskets, tubing, and sheet.
 It is also used extensively in architecture as a window seal and as setting blocks as well as in electrical as connector seals, covers, and washers.
 Its environmental resistance also makes it a go-to material for HVAC, medical, marine, and many other industries.

 Customization of EPDM

 We offer a wide range of custom services

 - ASTM-D-2000 M1CA407

 - ASTM-D-2000 M2CA507 C32 F17

-Note: EPDM rubber should not be used in applications exposed petroleum-based products, or environments with exposure to aromatic hydrocarbons.
+Note: Custom EPDM rubber parts should not be used in applications exposed petroleum-based products, or environments with exposure to aromatic hydrocarbons.